What is the Average Rate of Return?

 The formula for the calculation of the average return can be obtained by using the following steps:

-Step 1: Firstly, determine the earnings from an investment, say stock, options, etc, for a significant period of time, say five years.
+Step 1: Firstly, determine the earnings from an investment, say stock, options, etc., for a significant time, say five years.
 Now, calculate the average annual return by dividing the summation of the earnings by the no. of years considered.

 Step 2: Next, in case of a one-time investment, determine the initial investment in the asset.
 In the case of regular investments, the average investment over life is captured.

 Step 3: Finally, the calculation of the average return is done by dividing the average annual return (step 1) by initial investment in the asset (step 2).
 It can also be derived by dividing the average annual return by average investment in the asset and then expressed in terms of percentage, as shown above.